neurotechuoft/Workshops/workshop_2018_2019/Conda_setup.md

 Follow the instructions here to download and install Anaconda: https://docs.anaconda.com/anaconda/install/.
 You will be using this throughout the workshops.

 ## Confirm installation
-To verify that you installed correctly, try to run the Anaconda Navigator (see https://docs.anaconda.com/anaconda/install/verify-install/)
+To verify that you installed correctly, try to run the Anaconda Navigator (see https://docs.anaconda.com/anaconda/install/verify-install/) Alternatively, try runnning "conda --version" in a Terminal window.
+It should respond with the version of conda you have installed.

 # Environments
 In every project that you make, you will want to create a separate 'virtual environment' which will contain only the packages you need for the project.